 All admissions will be made on an individual basis in the best interests of the pupil and family.
-Should a proposed placement support package be insufficient to meet the pupil's needs as a result of limited resources or curriculum adaptability to meet severe or profound needs, every effort will be made to suggest alternatives and guide the family towards suitable alternatives or alternative curriculum pathways.
+We aim to cater to a wide diversity of learning needs, preferences and aspirations of students of determination.
+We will carefully consider the development of alternative and enhanced learning pathways to ensure relevant and appropriately challenging achievement routes.
+Such alternative and enhanced learning pathways may include, but are not limited to, a reduction in the number of qualifications/subjects, alternative levels of qualifications (e.g. Foundation or Higher, AS or A-Level), vocational qualification such as BTEC and LAMDA.
+Should a proposed placement support package be insufficient to meet the pupil's needs, every effort will be made to suggest alternatives and guide the family towards suitable alternatives or alternative curriculum pathways.